 While the rigors of the Musical Theatre B.F.A. make the pursuit of a second major or degree challenging, students do sometimes combine their major with minors and certificates offered by the College of Arts and Sciences or other schools at IU Bloomington.

-Common minors include Media School minors, Psychology, Spanish, Speech and Hearing Sciences, Dance, Arts Management, and minors in the Kelley School of Business.
+Common minors include Arts Management, Media School minors, Psychology, Sociology, Spanish, Speech and Hearing Sciences, Dance, and minors in the Kelley School of Business.
 Consult your Bulletin for more information on these minors.

 Our students often pursue the Arts Administration certificate offered through the O’Neill School of Public and Environmental Affairs.